Jenkins-Serrin type results for the Jang equation: Acknowledgments

 \section{Acknowledgments}

 We would like to thank L. Andersson, G. Galloway, G. Huisken, and M. Mars for their interest in this work and for valuable discussions.
-The first author would like to thank R. Beig, P. Chru\'sciel, and M. Heinzle of the group for Gravitational Physics at the University of Vienna, as well as the wonderful Erwin Schr\"odinger Institute, for kindly providing pleasant and very inspiring working conditions for him in the Summer of 2011.
-He also gratefully acknowledges the support of a Clay Liftoff Fellowship in the Summer of 2008, when some of the results in this paper were first conceived, and the support of NSF grant DMS-0906038 and of SNF grant 2-77348-12.
+M. Eichmair would like to thank R. Beig, P. Chru\'sciel, J. Grant, M. Heinzle, and W. Simon of the group for Gravitational Physics at the University of Vienna, as well as the wonderful Erwin Schr\"odinger Institute, for kindly providing pleasant and stimulating working conditions for him in the summer of 2011.
+He also gratefully acknowledges the support of a Clay Liftoff Fellowship in the summer of 2008, when some of the results in this paper were first conceived, and the support of NSF grant DMS-0906038 and of SNF grant 200021-140467.
+The second named author gratefully acknowledges support by the DFG grant ME3816/1-1.